-The best diet for any cat and that includes older cats should consist of mainly animal protein, as cats are obligate carnivores, meaning they need animal protein to survive.
-Animal protein should always be the major ingredient in the diet of a cat.
+The best diet for any cat and that includes older cats should consist of mainly animal protein.
+This is because cats are obligate carnivores, meaning they need animal protein to survive.
+Animal protein should always be the major ingredient in the diet of your older cat.

-Feeding a senior cat higher levels of protein also helps to prevent the loss of lean muscle mass.
+Feeding Your senior cat higher levels of protein also helps to prevent the loss of lean muscle mass.

 Manufacturers of cat food make formulations specifically for senior cats that include added supplements that will assist them into older age.
-Cat food that is for senior cats will not require any additional dietary supplement because it is already included in the food.
+Cat food for your senior cat, will not require any additional dietary supplement because it is already included in the food.

-If your cat is fed on an entirely home cooked diet it may be a good idea to supplement with a multivitamin or ask your vet if there is anything you need to do to optimize the diet.
+If your cat is fed on an entirely home cooked diet it may be a good idea to supplement with a multivitamin.
+Ask your vet if there is anything you need to do to optimize the home cooked diet.

 The best cat food for a senior cat is wet food that:

 Food in gravy rather than a pate style is preferred for older cats to ensure that they are getting moisture with their food.
 Some cats are less inclined to drink water as they age.
-If your cat prefers the pate style, the food can be mashed and some liquid added.
+If your cat prefers the pate style, no problem, the food can be mashed and some liquid added.

 One issue people have sometimes is that the cat just wants to lick the gravy.
 Even if this is the case, generally the cat will return to eat the food even after a little taster of gravy licking.
 Our cat did this but always returned to eat the food.
-I am afraid to say that I have been guilty of wanting the frosting rather than the cake.
+I am afraid to say that I have been guilty of wanting to eat the frosting rather than the cake.
 Maybe the cat had seen my less than desirable cake eating habits.

 Something else to consider is that a cat’s senses start to fade as they get older so they might not be able to smell quite as keenly as when they were younger.
 This was quite noticeable with our senior cat.
 Food that once brought him running now had to be placed almost under his nose.